heysasi/heysasi/README.md

 ### Hi there 👋 I'm Sasi

 Currently working as QA Engineer.
 Having knowledge to create web automation using Cucumber Selenium Java, Robot Framework and Cypress.
-API Testing using Postman.
+Currently learning API Testing using Postman.

+Tools:
+Javascript, Cypress, Robot Framework, Jira, Visual Studio Code, Github.

 <!--
 **heysasi/heysasi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.